Weed abatement Inspections

 About Weed Abatement

 Homes are damaged or destroyed each year throughout Southern California when wildfire spreads from undeveloped areas into developed areas.
 To help prevent the spread of fire, the Chino Valley Fire District reminds residents to keep their homes and property clear of brush and rubbish.
 It is important to remember that weed abatement is a year-round commitment to keeping your family, home, and community safe.
 View the Brush Clearance Flyer (PDF).
+This FAQs information sheet outlines the requirements for proper Weed Abatement clearance.

 The Chino Valley Fire District enforces the weed abatement requirements outlined in the Fire Code and Health and Safety Code.